-Find out the answers Grand Junction, Snowflake, Overgaard, and Montrose Chiropractors frequently give to patients seeking to learn more about chiropractic care at their office.
+Find out the answers Grand Junction, Heber-Overgaard, Montrose, and Snowflake Chiropractors frequently give to patients seeking to learn more about chiropractic care at their office.
 Learning more about chiropractic and its benefits can help you find the best chiropractor for you.
 If you have a question you don't see answered below, reach out to your team at Compass Medical Center.

 A chiropractor is a health care professional focused on the diagnosis and treatment of neuromuscular disorders, with an emphasis on treatment through manual adjustment and/or manipulation of the spine.

 Chiropractors focus on the intimate relationship between the nervous system and spine and hold true the following beliefs: Biomechanical and structural derangement of the spine can affect the nervous system.
 For many conditions, chiropractic treatment can restore the structural integrity of the spine, reduce pressure on the sensitive neurological tissue, and consequently improve the health of the individual.